Aluminium triacetate: Structure

-The formula Al(CH_{3}CO_{2})_{3} indicates the presence of aluminium metal centres in the +3 oxidation state and acetate groups in a ratio of 1:3.
+The formula Al(CH_{3}CO_{2})_{3} indicates the presence of aluminium centres in the +3 oxidation state and acetate groups in a ratio of 1:3.
 Images used to represent this substance, such as those shown at left, represent two highly oversimplified approximations of the solid-state structure: the first is as a purely ionic salt with a single aluminium(III) cation (Al3+) surrounded by and associated electrostatically with three acetate anions (CH_{3}CO_{2}^{−}), but this should not be taken to convey information about the crystal structure.
 For example, sodium chloride (NaCl) has a cation-to-anion stoichiometry of 1:1, but it has a cubic structure with each ion surrounded octahedrally by six ions of the opposite charge.

 The other image is a molecular form with the three acetate groups covalently bonded to the metal centre in a trigonal planar geometry and intermolecular interactions holding the molecules together with each other in the crystal structure.
 It is highly likely that the solid state structure is more complicated and includes both covalent and ionic characteristics and it is possible that multiple aluminium centres and / or bridging acetate groups might be present – both of these have been reported in aluminium acetate solution and aluminium chloride is known to exist as a Al_{2}Cl_{6} dimer.

 NMR investigations of the aqueous aluminium(III) / acetate system show the presence of aluminium as a hexaaqua complex, [Al(H_{2}O)_{6}]^{3+}, as well as mononuclear species with different substitutions.
 In addition, the investigations demonstrate that a significant solution-phase species is an Al_{13} tridecamer, a moiety reported in conflicting mechanisms of hydrolysis and polymerisation aluminium solutions.
 Other trivalent metal cations are known to form polynuclear species: iron(III) acetate, for example, forms a trinuclear structure with a triply-bridged oxo centre with the cation [Fe_{3}(μ_{3}–O)(OAc)_{6}(H_{2}O)_{3}]^{+}.
 The compound chromium acetate hydroxide, Cr3(OH)2(OAc)7, has also been described as isostructural.
 Analogous ruthenium(III), vanadium(III), rhodium(III), and iridium(III) compounds with trinuclear structures are known.
 Copper(II) acetate and chromium(II) acetate both have dinuclear dihydrate structures, M2(OAc)4(H2O)2, as does rhodium(II) acetate; each shows significant metal-metal bonding interactions.